lottie/lottie-spec/docs/specs/shapes.md

 from different groups, thus $Render()$ calls cannot always be issued based on single-pass local knowledge.

 Transforms can affect both shapes and styles (e.g. stroke width).
+For a given $(shape, style)$, the shape and style transforms are not necessarily equal.

 Shapes without an applicable style are not rendered.